US and English-Canadian Transcripts

 - Transcripts must be addressed to PharmCAS.
 Transcripts addressed to you, a program, school, or any address other than PharmCAS are not accepted.

-- Transcripts must be mailed by your registrar.
+- You can request transcripts electronically or by mail.
+If sending transcripts electronically, you must use one of the electronic transcript vendors below.
+If sending transcripts by mail, they must be mailed directly from your registrar.
 For security purposes, we cannot accept transcripts mailed by you or anyone other than the registrar.
 If anything on your transcript indicates that it was issued to the student, picked up by you, or mailed to any address other than PharmCAS, your transcript will be rejected and you will need to send a new one.

 - In rare occurrences where a school's computer system can only include the applicant's name in the transcript's Issue to field, instruct the registrar to mail the transcript to PharmCAS and include a letter stating the registrar's policy for addressing transcripts.
 Transcripts will not be accepted without this letter.
 Additionally, the transcript cannot have an "Issued to Student" or "Student Copy" stamp and cannot be picked up by the applicant.